 Please visit their website and subscribe to their puppy emailing list to stay up-to-date on breeders and litters in your area.

 However, subscribing to the puppy list is only one part of the process!
 To find a puppy that would best fit your needs (every Newfoundland comes with their own unique personality!), please reach out to the breeders on the list provided by the NCA and talk with them, meet them in person, and meet their newfs!
+You can also reach out to your local club for meet and greets.

 NOTE: If you're interested in a brown, gray, or Landseer (black and white) Newfoundland, please be prepared to wait quite a while for the right breeder and puppy to come along.
 These colors are less prevalent than all blacks and it takes time to research the breeder, the parent dogs and their health records to ensure your future puppy will be the healthiest, finest example of a Newfoundland.